How to Build a Year Round Capsule Wardrobe: 20 Pieces

 An all year must-have, the classic trench coat radiates elegance and sophistication.
 It can carry you through sunny, rainy, or windy weather while serving as a great layering piece.
 Pair it with an evening dress, relaxed jeans, or a mini skirt – a trench coat will surely help you transition from the everyday to the eveningwear territory in an instant.

 Historically, women started wearing trench coats after World War II, due to an excess of military uniforms.
 However, nowadays, the classic garment has evolved into different styles.
-So, if you’re not happy with the basic, classic look, you can opt for a trench coat with additional designs, such as kimono-inspired sleeves, modern fastenings, elegant capes, or even puffer sleeves.
+If the classic design isn’t your style, consider modern variations with kimono sleeves, unique fastenings, elegant capes, or even puffer sleeves for a contemporary twist.

 8. The Little Black Dress